geminerald/simon-game/README.md

 * follow the sequence by tapping on the coloured buttons.
 * know when I have won or lost the game.
 * restart the game afterwards.
+* be able to alter the difficulty after each game.

 Features
 ------------------